Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Introduction and Motivation

-Finally, we study the dependence of the optimal resolution on various parameters, e.g., the ratio between the lengths of training and test sequences, the pre-assumed size of the interval containing the true change-point, and the exponent of the undetected error probability.
-In the moderate deviations regime, the optimal normalized resolution is a function of a \emph{symmetrized} version of the chi-square distance, which implies that this new divergence-like quantity finds an operational meaning based on the CPD problem.
+Finally, we study the dependence of the optimal confidence width on various parameters, e.g., the ratio between the lengths of training and test sequences, the distance between the two underlying pre- and post-change distributions and the exponent of the undetected error probability.
+In the moderate deviations regime, the optimal confidence width is a function of a \emph{symmetrized} version of the chi-square distance, which implies that this new divergence-like quantity finds an operational meaning based on the CPD problem.
 We note that the usual asymmetric version of the chi-square distance has found operational interpretations in information-theoretic contexts such as covert communications~\cite{WWZ16, Bloch16, TL19}.